GSA/piv-guides/pages/index.md

 A Personal Identity Verification (PIV) credential is a US Federal government-wide credential used to access Federally controlled facilities and information systems at the appropriate security level.

-PIV credentials have certificates and key pairs, pin numbers, biometrics like fingerprints and pictures, and other unique identifiers.
+PIV credentials have certificates and key pairs, PIN numbers, biometrics like fingerprints and pictures, and other unique identifiers.
 When put together into a PIV credential, we have the capabilities to implement multi-factor authentication for networks, applications and buildings.

 ## What information is in these PIV guides?
 First, we cover the basics of PIV credentials including: